WdvOps/WdvOps/README.md

 I am a student of Systems Analysis and Development at University Paulista -Unip and bootcamper at Digital innovation one

+I have worked professionally as a building electrician and computer technician for over 10 years, and I am in a career transition, seeking to specialize in the Angular framework

 Tech lover is addicted to the Game of thrones saga

-Professional in career transition, seeking to specialize in the Angular framework

 <!--